isomerpages/mti-osir/_resources/Frequently Asked Questions/Powers where Entity has Acted against National Security Interests.md

 </ul>
 <p></p>
 <p>Currently, there are already existing laws to deal with egregious acts
 against national security.
-For example, under the Insolvency, Restructuring and Dissolution Act, the Court may order the winding up of a company if it is being used against Singapore’s national security.&nbsp; However, winding up an entity could affect the continued provisioning of its functions, and may not be the desired outcome.</p>
+For example, under the <a href="/resources/other-legislation/irda" rel="noopener noreferrer nofollow" target="_blank">Insolvency, Restructuring and Dissolution Act</a>, the Court may order the winding up of a company if it is being used against Singapore’s national security.&nbsp; However, winding up an entity could affect the continued provisioning of its functions, and may not be the desired outcome.</p>
 <p></p>
 <p>The powers under the Significant Investments Review Act provide an alternative
 approach to winding up the company.&nbsp;</p>